inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

 ## INTRODUCTION

-Today, the two primary methods for handling big data are `batch` and `streaming` processing.
+The two primary methods for handling big data are `batch` and `streaming` processing.

 || Batch Processing | Streaming Processing |
 |--|--|--|